“Data Science” Makes Businesses More Successful

 More know-how for the right decisions

 Being able to make strategic data-based decisions in compliance with legal requirements is thus becoming a sine qua non.
-To respond to exactly this need, the WU Executive Academy has developed “Data Science”, an innovative three-module training course that will be launched in November 2017 and is designed to provide a roadmap through the data jungle.
+To respond to exactly this need, the WU Executive Academy has developed “Data Science”, an innovative three-module training course, is designed to provide a roadmap through the data jungle.

-Over the course of 12 in-class days, the program, which is taught in English, will help participants develop a focused and practical understanding of how to derive maximum benefit from Big Data—across domains and functions.
-“Data scientists are interdisciplinary generalists,” says Barbara Stöttinger, Dean of the WU Executive Academy.
-“They are required to have a thorough grounding in data collection, data analysis as well as data interpretation, and, even more importantly, must be able to ask the right business questions that are to be answered with the help of Big Data.
+Over the course of 12 in-class days, the program, which is taught in English, will help participants develop a focused and practical understanding of how to derive maximum benefit from Big Data - across domains and functions.
+“Data scientists are interdisciplinary generalists,” says Konrad Holleis, Head of Executive Education at WU Executive Academy.
+“They are required to have a thorough grounding in data collection, data analysis as well as data interpretation, and, even more importantly, must be able to ask the right business questions that are to be answered with the help of Big Data.”

 Prof. Dr. Axel Polleres